-The Decision Wording Precedent Document is attached for consideration by the Board.
+The Decision Wording Precedent Document is attached in Appendix A for consideration by the Board.
 The document may be reviewed, amended or added to at any time by the Board to ensure that it meets the needs of the members.